Liam Payne: Health

-Payne had spoken about his struggles with alcoholism since the peak of One Direction's success.
-More specifically, he mentioned being locked in hotel rooms with a mini-bar between gigs.
+Payne struggled with alcoholism since the peak of One Direction's success.
+He mentioned being locked in hotel rooms with a mini-bar between gigs.
 In May 2023, Payne mentioned being sober for over three months.
 That July, he shared a video expanding on this, and he discussed spending 100 days in a rehab facility in Louisiana.
+Payne also suffered from anxiety, "a bit of agoraphobia," and suicidal thoughts.
 In August 2023, Payne was hospitalised with a kidney infection.

 On 1 June 2022, he was intoxicated while being interviewed by Logan Paul for his podcast series.
 Payne said that One Direction originated with a promise that Simon Cowell had made to him; Payne had previously appeared on the show, and Cowell purportedly pledged to "make it work" should he return.
 He also discussed former fellow member Zayn Malik's family life and said: "There's many reasons why I dislike Zayn and there's many reasons why I'll always, always be on his side".
 He later clarified his remarks on Malik and apologised.